Updated September 28, 2020

 Attendance at Mass

 The obligation to attend Mass on Sunday and holy days is lifted until further notice.
 Christ suffers with those who cannot come to Mass during the pandemic.
 However, as Jesus taught us, suffering can lead to redemption.
+While the dispensation is in effect, participating in daily Mass is also recommended.

 Locked Doors of the Church